Gong Jun: 2019–2020: Rising popularity

 In 2019, the French fantasy adventure animated film Tall Tales from the Magical Garden of Antoon Krings was released in mainland China.
 Gong dubbed the voice of Apollo.
 On November 7, the urban love drama Flavor It's Yours with Song Yiren was broadcast on iQIYI, in which he played Lu Wei Xun, a genius wine critic who is cold and unapproachable.

 In 2020, Gong starred in the campus youth drama The Love Equations with Liu Renyu, in which he played Zhao Fan Zhou, a seriously dedicated student in the forensic science department, based on the novel “The Sweet Love Story” (舟而复始) by Zhao Qian Qian.
 On October 29, the urban emotional drama Begin Again with Zhou Yutong was broadcast, in which he played Ling Rui, a mature and kind surgeon.
-The series attracted attention, and Gong popularity became increasingly, with 1.8 billion views on Mango TV.
+The series attracted attention, and Gong's popularity became increasingly, with 1.8 billion views on Mango TV.
 On December 24, Unique Lady 2 with Zheng Qiu Hong was broadcast on Youku.

 2021–present: Breakthrough

-In 2021, Gong's ancient Wuxia drama Word of Honor with Zhang Zhehan was broadcast on Youku, based on the danmei novel "Faraway Wanderers" (天涯客) by Priest.
+In 2021, Gong's ancient Wuxia drama Word of Honor was broadcast on Youku, based on the danmei novel "Faraway Wanderers" (天涯客) by Priest.
 He played Wen Ke Xing, gentle, but also a deep-minded, innocent and cruel Chief of the Ghost Valley.
 Ma Tao, the main producer of Word of Honor was not familiar with him, but several of her friends recommended him to her.
 This gave Gong the opportunity to audition, he got the role through auditioning with Wen Kexing's drinking scene and after Long Que's death.
 The series surprisingly became a hit, opened with 8.2 scored on Douban and steadily increasing to 8.6, became the highest rated danmei drama on the site.
 The drama also received over 11 billion views on China popular media platform Douyin.
 On April 12, he co-starred with Qiao Xin in the romantic suspense drama Dream Garden, played Lin Shen, a professional psychological counsellor, the series was later aired on December.
 On July 5, Gong was announced as a member of reality show Chinese Restaurant 5 along with Huang Xiaoming, Ning Jing, Zhou Ye, Ding Zhen and Annabel Yao.
 On July 8, the rescue emotional drama The Flaming Heart with Zhang Huiwen was broadcast, in which he played Huo Yan, an introverted and determined firefighter.
-On July 20, Gong began filming alongside Dilraba Dilmurat and Liu Yuning in the historical drama Legend of Anle, based on the novel "The Emperor's Book" (帝皇书) by Xing Ling, acting as Crown Prince Han Ye.
-On December 7, Gong attended the booting ceremony and began working on the new youth romance drama Rising With The Wind with Zhong Chuxi, based on the novel with the same name by Wei Zai (未再).
+On July 20, Gong began filming alongside Dilraba Dilmurat and Liu Yuning in the historical drama The Legend of Anle, based on the novel "The Emperor's Book" (帝皇书) by Xing Ling, acting as Crown Prince Han Ye.
+On December 7, Gong attended the booting ceremony and began working on the new youth romance drama Rising With the Wind with Zhong Chuxi, based on the novel with the same name by Wei Zai (未再).
 He will be playing the role of Xu Si, an investor.